TranNhiem/Heuristic_Attention_Represenation_Learning_SSL_Pytorch/README.md

 These checkpoints are stored in Google Drive Storage:

-* Pretrained ResNet50 models (with linear eval head): [gs://simclr-checkpoints/simclrv2/pretrained](https://console.cloud.google.com/storage/browser/simclr-checkpoints/simclrv2/pretrained)

 We also provide examples on how to use the checkpoints in `colabs/` folder.

 ## HARL Pre-trained models

 The pre-trained models (base network with linear classifier layer) can be found below.
-Note that for these SimCLRv1 checkpoints, the projection head is not available.

 |                             Model checkpoint and hub-module                             |     ImageNet Top-1     |
 |-----------------------------------------------------------------------------------------|------------------------|